-A strong relationship with their manager;
+- A strong relationship with their manager

-Clear communication from their manager;
+- o Clear communication from their manager

-A clear path set for concentrating on what they do best;
+- A clear path set for concentrating on what they do best

-Strong co-worker relationships;
+- o Strong co-worker relationships

-A strong commitment to their co-workers so they will take risks and stretch for excellence; and
+- A strong commitment to their co-workers so they will take risks and stretch for excellence

-Opportunities to learn and grow.
+- o Opportunities to learn and grow

+Is money important in the employee's motivation?
+Yes, but money alone is not enough.
 Most of the time, having meaningful conversations that strengthen commitment can interrupt the disengagement process.
 Great managers clearly define and consistently communicate goals and objectives to their team members and are always soliciting ideas and feedback from them.
 And when a team member has a problem, a great manager will keep the communication open, honest and direct, even when communicating a difficult message.